 Alexander-Walker leads No. 15 Virginia Tech past Miami

-Playing mostly at the point guard, Alexander-Walker was 6 of 14 from the floor, including three 3-pointers for the Hokies (23-7, 12-6 Atlantic Coast Conference).
-He tied his career high with the eight assists.
+Playing mostly at the point guard position, Alexander-Walker was 6 of 14 from the floor, including three 3-pointers, and grabbed 10 rebounds for the Hokies (23-7, 12-6 Atlantic Coast Conference).
+The sophomore also tied his career high with eight assists.

+"It was all about our seniors," Alexander-Walker said.
+"The fact that I could be there for them was huge."

 Ahmed Hill and Ty Outlaw had strong performances in their last home game for the Hokies.
 Outlaw scored 19 points, hitting five 3-pointers, and Hill added 17 points and connected on five 3s as well.

+In addition to celebrating its seniors, Virginia Tech celebrated doing something that only one other team in school history had done — win 23 games in a regular season.
+The 2009-10 team won 23 games, but a soft nonconference schedule relegated that team to the NIT.

+"In year No. 1 (2014-15), we won 11 percent of our ACC games, and after tonight, we've won at a 67-percent clip when 10 of those games — five were played with seven guys in uniform and the other five were played with eight guys in uniform," Virginia Tech coach Buzz Williams said.
+"I think it's off the chart."

-Virginia Tech trailed 16-8, but the Hokies found their shooting stroke and buried Miami, outscoring the Hurricanes 32-6 over a span of nearly nine minutes.
+Virginia Tech trailed 16-8 before the Hokies found their shooting stroke and buried Miami, outscoring the 'Canes 32-6 over a span of nearly nine minutes.
 The Hokies hit six of their nine first-half 3-pointers during that stretch and scored on 13 of 15 possessions.

 In the second half, Miami sliced a 45-31 halftime deficit to 11 on a 3-pointer by Zach Johnson, but the Hokies answered with a 14-4 run.
-Wabissa Bede's left-handed layup with 12:38 remaining pushed the Hokies' lead to 61-40 — their biggest margin of the game.
+Wabissa Bede's left-handed layup with 12:38 remaining pushed the lead to 61-40.

+"The group I started in the second half has never played a second together," Miami coach Jim Larranaga said.
+"We were just looking for something that might create some mismatches for them.
+It kept us inching closer ... but then again we made some critical errors and missing some shots.
+We needed up not shooting the ball well from 3, and if we don't shoot the ball well from 3, we're going to have a hard time of winning."

 Virginia Tech shot 49.2 percent from the floor (29 of 59) and hit 14 3-pointers.